 Another relatively early start, as you want to make sure to be at Kinkakuji temple on time.
 Kinkakuji is also known as the Golden Pavilion and definitely a Kyoto highlight.

-We arrived at 8.30 am and even though the gates only open at 9 am, a crowd had already gathered!
+We arrived at 8.30 am and even though the gates only opened at 9 am, a crowd had already gathered!
 At 9 am exactly (the Japanese are very punctual!) the gates were opened and we got to admire the beautiful Golden Pavilion.

 While Kinkakuji Temple is the main attraction, the surrounding gardens are lovely as well.
 Make sure to allow yourself plenty of time to stroll through the beautiful and typical Japanese gardens.